 In the case of an injury, appropriate First Aid will be administered by a qualified first aider.
 A first aid kit is kept in the Reception classroom and its contents are in accordance with advice from the Health and Safety Executive and the Community Health Physician.
 First aid cover is provided at playtimes and lunchtimes.
-All accidents are recorded in one of the school's accident books and signed by the member of staff who dealt with the incident.
-The staff member dealing with the incident is responsible for completing an accident slip and parents are informed about any accidents incurred when they collect their daughter at the end of the school day.
+All accidents are recorded on Smartlog by the member of staff who dealt with the incident.
+The parents are informed about any accidents incurred when they collect their daughter at the end of the school day, or via email.
 Parents/carers may be contacted by telephone to inform them of an injury if deemed necessary.